The 5-point 2020 iPad Pro review: One small step for Apple, one potential leap for AR

-If you follow tablet computers, you know new iPad Pro releases tend to be important since Apple always reserves its fastest A-series processors and latest top-of-line features for its premium-priced flagships.
+If you follow tablet computers, you know new iPad Pro releases tend to be important, since Apple always reserves its fastest A-series processors and latest top-of-line features for its premium-priced flagships.
 While some of these capabilities later trickled down to other models, iPad Pros were Apple’s first tablets with Pencil and Smart Connector support, four speakers, five microphones, TrueDepth cameras, and 11- and 12.9-inch screens.

 Given some of these milestones, it’s easy to forget that Apple follows a tick-tock pattern with iPad Pro releases, alternating between big updates and minor refreshes.
 Mid-2017’s largely forgotten second-generation iPad Pro looked just like its 2015 predecessor, switching from an A9X chip to an A10X Fusion, gaining a 120Hz ProMotion screen, and boosting camera performance.
 Then late 2018 models debuted all-new chassis designs, Face ID, USB-C connectors, and supercharged A12X Bionic processors.
 I was a huge fan of the 2018 iPad Pro and have used one for hours every day since its release.